thedynamiclinker/ld/Hello World.md

 So we're devoting our lives to helping you chase your dreams.
 To be your own boss, and kick ass, and get paid.

-But we only want to hear from those of you who aren't afraid.
+And we'd love to hear from those among you who aren't afraid.
 Contact us: root@thedynamiclinker.com